Tuberculosis

 - Follow-up to the positive tuberculin skin test report

-- Every positive tuberculin skin test reported to the Infectious Disease Program is looked into.
-This is to confirm latent tuberculosis infection.
+- Every positive tuberculin skin test reported to the Infectious Disease Program is investigated to confirm latent tuberculosis infection

-- A public health nurse will educate the patient about tuberculosis.
-They will review the optional treatment of latent tuberculosis infection.
+- A public health nurse will educate the patient about tuberculosis and review the optional treatment of latent tuberculosis infection

 - If patients choose to get treatment for latent tuberculosis infection, fax a prescription to the Public Health Infectious Disease Program at 905-682-6470